EPIC Supply Chain Framework

 Date: April, 2020

-While the COVID-19 pandemic may be the most significant supply chain disruption of recent memory, it was not the first and certainly won’t be the last.
-Supply chain risks stem from a variety of unpredictable environmental, political, business, and social factors, and supply chain leaders should be prepared with adequate resources, such as the EPIC Report, to assess risk and plan, prepare, and measure global supply chain capabilities.
+While the COVID-19 pandemic may be the most significant supply chain disruption in recent memory, it was not the first and certainly won’t be the last.
+Supply chain risks stem from a variety of unpredictable environmental, political, business, and social factors, and supply chain leaders should be prepared with adequate resources to assess risk and plan, prepare, and measure global supply chain capabilities.

-This white paper equips supply chain leaders with the EPIC supply chain structure that served as the framework for assessing 64 countries in 10 geographic regions around the globe on their supply chain readiness from four perspectives: Economy (E), Politics (P), Infrastructure (I), and Competence (C).
+This white paper equips supply chain leaders with the EPIC supply chain structure, which served as the framework for assessing 64 countries in 10 geographic regions around the globe on their supply chain readiness from four perspectives: Economy (E), Politics (P), Infrastructure (I), and Competence (C).

 Who This White Paper is Primarily For: Corporate CEOs, Supply Chain Professionals, Chief Procurement Officers, Chief Supply Chain Officers, and Supply Chain Students.